Best Screen Protector for Tesla Model 3

 Key Factors

-• Hardness Rating: 9H tempered glass is essential to prevent scratches from daily interior use.
+• Hardness Rating: Look for 9H tempered glass to ensure it can withstand scratches from keys or metal objects.

 Comparison Table